 This CR with minimal changes to the NMS API and with the re-usage of the existing NMS API features enables the bulkUpload functionaliy.

 This CR also may be used as a model for bulk operations in other APIs and ARC may consider such a model to be added to the Guidelines API.

+R01:

+Fixes the XML example demonstrating ObjetList containing multiple objects.

+Adds MetaSwitch as a co-signer